dhunnapotha/myblog/index.md

 * Specialist in Rails, Ruby, Javascript & Chef.
 * I co-founded [Moontara](https://www.linkedin.com/company/moontara-technovations-pvt-ltd) which was operational for 2+ years.
 * 7+ years of experience in designing and developing applications in various fields, viz.
 Web Development, Infrastructure Automation, Embedded space and Voip Networking.
+* I thoroughly enjoy building backend applications.
-* Started freelancing since May 2015 and thoroughly enjoying it :-)
+* Started freelancing since May 2015 and it has been fantastic till now.

 #### Personal